 •  thorough and thoughtful review of whether, if duplication is at issue, that

+such duplication is justified by a compelling need.
+[If consideration is to be thorough isn’t it implicitly “thoughtful”?
+Don’t you perhaps mean “thorough and honest” or “thorough and fair minded” or “thorough and objective”?
+What is a “compelling need”?
+In the eyes of whom?

-such duplication is justified by a compelling need.. . .
+. . .

-An ASD may reference existing standards and, where it believes it is necessary to duplicate specific text, obtain necessary permissions. . . .
+An ASD may reference existing standards and, where it believes in good faith it is necessary to duplicate specific text, obtain necessary permissions.
+[What if the ASD whose standard is being copied refuses for good cause to give permission?]

+. . .

 2.5.1.2 Assertions of conflict and/or duplication

-If a developer receives written comments within 30 days from the publication date of a PINS announcement in Standards Action, and said comments assert that a proposed standard conflicts with or duplicates an existing American National Standard (ANS) or a candidate ANS that has been announced previously in Standards Action, a mandatory deliberation of representatives from the relevant stakeholder groups shall be held within 90 days from the comment deadline .
-Such a deliberation shall be organized by the developer and the commenter and shall be concluded before the developer may submit a draft standard for public review.
+If a developer receives written comments within 30 days from the publication date of a PINS announcement in Standards Action, and said comments assert that a proposed standard conflicts with or duplicates an existing American National Standard (ANS) or a candidate ANS that has been announced previously in Standards Action, a mandatory deliberation of representatives from the relevant stakeholder groups shall be held within 90 days from the comment deadline [Is “comment deadline” the same as “within 30 days from publication date . . .”?
+What if another ASD discovers the confict or duplication after the 30 day comment period?
+Is there no procedure available to challenge the complained of ASD’s proposed standard?.
+Such a deliberation shall be organized by the developer and the commenter [ It should be the responsibility of one person not both to organize the deliberation as you imply below otherwise you just leave room for finger pointing] and shall be concluded before the developer may submit a draft standard for public review.
+[If the parties cannot agree then can the deliberations be said to have been “concluded”?
+Should the complained of ASD be allowed to proceed when there is good cause for the complainant’s objection(s)?
 If the deliberation does not take place within the 90-day period and the developer can demonstrate that it has made a good faith effort to schedule and otherwise organize it, then the developer will be excused from compliance with this requirement.
-The purpose of the deliberation is to provide the relevant stakeholders with an opportunity to undertake in good faith to resolve such claims of conflict or duplication and discuss whether there is a compelling need for the proposed standards project and what harmonization, if any, should take place.. . .
+The purpose of the deliberation is to provide the relevant stakeholders with an opportunity to undertake in good faith to resolve such claims of conflict or duplication and discuss whether there is a compelling need for the proposed standards project and what harmonization, if any, should take place.
+[The word “harmonization” seems to have different meanings at different levels and we recommend it be carefully defined].

+. . .

 4.2.1.1 Criteria for approval of an American National Standard